 ONE Everyone safe here.
 Please don't worry.
 TWO Coming home as soon as possible.
-THREE Am inhospital.
+THREE Am in hospital.
 Receiving excellent care and recovering fine.
 FOUR Only slight property damage here.
 Do not be concerned about disaster reports.
 FIVE Am moving to new location.
 Send no further mail.
-Will inform you of new address when relocated.
+Will inform you of new address s when relocated.
 SIX Will contact you ASAP.
 SEVEN Please reply by Amateur Radio through the amateur delivering this message.
 This is a free service.
-EIGHT Need additional mobile or portable equipment for immediate emergency use.
-NINE Additional radio operators needed to assist with emergency at this location.
-TEN Please contact Advise to standby and provide further emergency information, instructions or assistance.
-ELEVEN Establish Amateur Radio emergency communications with on MHz.
-TWELVE Anxious to hear from you.
+EIGHT Need additional mobile or portable equipment for immediate emergency us NINE Additional radio operators needed to assist with emergency at this location TEN Please contact Advise to standby and provide further emergency assistance.
+ELEVEN Establish Amateur Radio emergency communications with on MH 7 TWELVE Anxious to hear from you.
 No word in some time.
-Please contact me as soon as possible.
-THIRTEEN Medical emergency situation exists here.
+Please contact me as soon as po - THIRTEEN Medical emergency situation exists here.
+0551010.
 FOURTEEN Situation here becoming critical.
 Losses and damage from increasing.
 FIFTEEN Please advise your condition and what help is needed.
 SIXTEEN Property damage very severe in this area.
 SEVENTEEN REACT communications services also available.
-Establish REACT communication with on channel EIGHTEEN Please contact me as soon as possible at NINETEEN Request health and welfare report on (name, address, phone).
+Establish REACT communications tion with on channel tion with on channel EIGHTEEN Please contact me as soon as possible at NINETEEN Request health and welfare report on (name, address, phone).
 TWENTY Temporarily stranded.
 Will need some assistance.
 Please contact me at TWENTY ONE Search and Rescue assistance is needed by local authorities here.
-Advise availability.
-TWENTY TWO Need accurate information on the extent and type of conditions now existing at your location.
-Please furnish this information and reply without delay.
-TWENTY THREE Report at once the accessibility and best way to reach your location.
+Advise availabil TWENTY TWO Need accurate information on the extent and type of conditions now existing at this information and reply without delay. your location.
+Please furnish TWENTY THREE Report at once the accessibility and best way to reach your location.
 TWENTY FOUR Evacuation of residents from this area urgently needed.
 Advise plans for help.
 TWENTY FIVE Furnish as soon as possible the weather conditions at your location.
-TWENTY SIX Help and care for evacuation of sick and injured from this location needed at once.
+TWENTY SIX Help and care for evacuation of sick and injured from this location needed at once 2.
 FORTY SIX Greetings on your birthday and best wishes for many more to come.
-FORTY SEVEN Reference your message number to delivered on at UTC.
+FORTY SEVEN Reference your message number to delivered on at UT TC.
 FIFTY Greetings by Amateur Radio.
 FIFTY ONE Greetings by Amateur Radio.
-This message is sent as a free public service by ham radio operators at Am having a wonderful time.
+This message is sent as a free public service by h am radio operators at Am having a wonderful time.
 FIFTY TWO Really enjoyed being with you.
 Looking forward to getting together again.
-FIFTY THREE Received your It's appreciated; many thanks.
+FIFTY THREE Received your .
+It's appreciated; many thanks.
 FIFTY FOUR Many thanks for your good wishes.
 FIFTY FIVE Good news is always welcome.
 Very delighted to hear about yours.
 FIFTY SIX Congratulations on your, a most worthy and deserved achievement.
 FIFTY SEVEN Wish we could be together.
 FIFTY EIGHT Have a wonderful time.
 Let us know when you return.
 FIFTY NINE Congratulations on the new arrival.
 Hope mother and child are well.
 SIXTY Wishing you the best of everything on (usually a holiday) SIXTY ONE Wishing you a very Merry Christmas and a Happy New Year.
 SIXTY TWO Greetings and best wishes to you for a pleasant holiday season.
 SIXTY THREE Victory or defeat, our best wishes are with you.
 Hope you win.
-SIXTY FOUR Arrived safely at .
-SIXTY FIVE Arriving on .
-Please arrange to meet me there.
-SIXTY SIX DX QSLs are on hand for you at the QSL Bureau.
-Send self addressed envelopes.
+SIXTY FOUR Arrived safely at SIXTY FIVE Arriving on Please arrange to meet me there. ed envelopes.
 SIXTY SEVEN Your message number undeliverable because of Please advise.
 SIXTY EIGHT Sorry to hear you are ill.
 Best wishes for a speedy recovery.
 SIXTY NINE Welcome to the We are glad to have you with us and hope you will enjoy the fun and fellowship of the organization.